GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 * :ref:`geometry <tbl-geometry>`
 * mode -- *see below*
 * :ref:`wesn <tbl-wesn>`
-* input -- Contents depends on the value of *n_items.
-If it is zero then we expect a pointer to char holding UNIX wildcard file name(s) to read, otherwise we expect a pointer to an array of character strings (*n_items in total) with names of all the files to read.
-If n_items is NULL then we assume 0 but cannot return the number found.
+* input -- Contents depends on the value of *n_items*.
+If it is zero then we expect a pointer to char holding UNIX wildcard file name(s) to read, otherwise we expect a pointer to an array of character strings (*n_items* in total) with names of all the files to read.
+If *n_items* is NULL then we assume 0 but cannot return the number found.
 * ptr -- NULL or the pointer returned by this function after a first call (when reading grids or images in two steps)
 * Return: Pointer to array of data container, or NULL if there were errors (passed back via API->error)